MicrosoftDocs/win32/desktop-src/direct3d9/d3dxcreateeffectfromresourceex.md

-﻿---
+---
-Description: 'Create an effect from an ASCII or binary effect description.
-This is an extended version of D3DXCreateEffectFromResource that allows an application to control which parameters are ignored by the effects system.' ms.assetid: '5937bdb1-750a-41f8-a49d-3643427f3e3c'
+Description: Create an effect from an ASCII or binary effect description.
+This is an extended version of D3DXCreateEffectFromResource that allows an application to control which parameters are ignored by the effects system. ms.assetid: 5937bdb1-750a-41f8-a49d-3643427f3e3c
 title: D3DXCreateEffectFromResourceEx function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DXCreateEffectFromResourceEx function